dockersamples/docker-fifth-birthday/windows.md

 ## <a name="0"></a>Step 0: The Play with Docker Lab Environment

-Start a Docker Enterprise Edition session at  [ee-beta-labs.play-with-docker.com](http://ee-beta-labs.play-with-docker.com/).
+Start a Docker Enterprise Edition session at the URL provided by your workshop organizer.
 This is a hybrid cluster, with Linux and Windows nodes.

 The left-hand navigation lists all the nodes you can connect to.
 Select the Windows node - the name will start with `win0000` - and the terminal window in the right-hand pane connects to a PowerShell session on the Windows node: